KiranSastha/face-recognition-attendance-system/README.md

 ---

 ## 📸 Adding New Users
-Just add a new folder inside `/dataset/`
+Just add a new photos and create folders
 Example:
-dataset/john/
+john/

 john1.jpg

 john2.jpg